Rebates and Programs by Province for Businesses (and some households)

-Commercial and industrial businesses consume large amounts of water daily, and often work to save on water costs in multiple ways, such as investing in water valves, smart meters, regular maintenance, water audits, or other effective initiatives that focus on cutting business water costs.
+Commercial, industrial businesses, and residences consume large amounts of water daily, and often work to save on water costs in multiple ways, such as investing in water valves, smart meters, regular maintenance, water audits, or other effective initiatives that focus on cutting business water costs.

 But there is more.
-Some Canadian provinces offer water audits, utility rate discounts, equipment upgrade rebates, and technical support to help businesses become more water efficient.
-For this article, we’ve gone through the main provinces and their water incentives or rebates for businesses.
+Some Canadian provinces offer water audits, utility rate discounts, equipment upgrade rebates, and technical support to help everyone become more water efficient.
+For this article, we’ve gone through the main provinces and their water incentives or rebates from houses to businesses.

 Alberta